signalapp/libsignal/swift/README.md

 ...is not supported.
 In theory we could make this work through the use of a custom pkg-config file and requiring clients to set `PKG_CONFIG_PATH` (or install the Rust build products), but since Signal itself does not use this configuration it's considered extra maintenance burden.
 Development as a package is supported as a lightweight convenience (as well as a cross-platform one), but the CocoaPods build is considered the canonical one.

+# Benchmarks

+The package in Benchmarks is set up for *relative* benchmarking on a build machine (rather than on iOS devices).
+This is mostly interesting to test that the bridging layer is not imposing undue overhead.
+Best results will come from testing on an Apple Silicon Mac, since that's closest in system libraries to an iOS device.

+1. Build the Rust library using `swift/build_ffi.sh --release`.

+2. `swift run -c release` from within the `swift/Benchmarks/` directory.

+SwiftPM hides the executable in `.build/release/`, but you can find it there to run profiling tools on it.

 # Catalyst Support

 Mac Catalyst is not supported by this repository, but we've done experiments with it in the past.
 Rust targets for Catalyst are still in tier 3 support, so we use the experimental `-Zbuild-std` flag to build the standard library.